shashank0raj/story2/README.md

 # Introduction
-The E-Voting in Homomorphic Encryption in Cloud project is an innovative web development application that enhances the security and privacy of electoral processes through advanced cryptography.
+The E-Voting with Homomorphic Encryption in Cloud project is an innovative web development application that enhances the security and privacy of electoral processes through advanced cryptography.
 This online voting system ensures voter confidentiality by using homomorphic encryption to enable votes to be cast and counted without disclosing individual choices.
 The project utilizes a cloud-based MongoDB database to securely store user credentials and encrypted votes, enabling efficient management by administrators.
 This project intends to offer a strong and user-friendly platform for holding elections while preserving the secrecy and integrity of the voting process, with separate user roles for administrators, candidates, and voters.

 When a vote is cast, it is added to the candidate's existing encrypted vote count in real-time.
 The administrator's sole responsibility is to decrypt the final tally using their private key, ensuring the confidentiality of individual votes.
 This real-time vote aggregation distinguishes this project from others in the field.